AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 the age of the solar system.
 For interstellar gas and old stars,

-the isotope pair Re-187 was used, which with a half-life of 40
+the isotope pair with Re-187 was used, which with a half-life of

 Determining the "size of the universe"

 is also a difficult and debatable task.
-An astronomically
+The area astronomically

-observable region from Earth - an observable universe
+observable from us from Earth - the observable universe

 - is constantly increasing with the improvement of observation